coha-it/v2.happiness-edutainment/wp-content/plugins/wp-html-mail/readme.txt

 2. Use text or image header
 3. set global font settings
 4. append you contact details to the mail footer
+5. turn template on and off for supported plugins

 == Changelog ==

+= 2.9.1.4 =
+* Fixed bug with headers passed as array instead of string
+* added new option to allow plaintext emails containing HTML code for backwards compatibility

+= 2.9.1 =
+* TeraWallet Support
+* Improved filtering of plaintext emails

+= 2.9.0.3 =
+* custom templates can be moved to uploads folder now

+= 2.9.0.2 =
+* fixed a notice with not initialized settings

+= 2.9.0.1 =
+* improved polylang compatibility
+* added options to enable/disable header and footer per sender plugin

+= 2.9 =
+* added debug mode
+* optionally remove header and footer in mailbuilder
+* fixed a bug causing content to be overridden in mailbuilder

 = 2.8.4.2 =
 * removed a notice during login